Building successful men since 1906

 A supportive environment

 Located in the beautiful Alleghany Highlands, our campus offers young men opportunities to grow and learn.
-The 1400-acre campus consists of eight residential cottages, an education center, a newly renovated gymnasium and student center, a dining hall, an applied trades center, a chapel, and administration buildings.
+The 1400-acre campus consists of eight residential cottages, an education center, a newly renovated gymnasium and student center, a dining hall, an applied trades center, a chapel, and an administration building.
 Students learn to live in community, advance academically, grow spiritually, and develop work skills for the future.
 In addition, we encourage all residents to participate in sports, hike, camp, fish, and experience nature for themselves.
 Each new experience gives a child a better chance to become a successful man.

 To help each student strive toward becoming a productive member of society, by developing his spiritual, mental, physical, and social potentials.